vijay03/cs360v-f20/project-1.md

 Once you have read these sections, implement the `vmx_check_support()` and `vmx_check_ept()` functions in vmm/vmx.c.
 You will also need to add support to `sched_yield()` to call vmxon() when launching a guest environment.

 If these functions are properly implemented, an attempt to start the VMM will not panic the kernel, but will fail because the vmm can't map guest bootloader and kernel into the VM.
+The error should look something like `Error copying page into the guest - 4294967289`

 #### Mapping in the guest bootloader and kernel
 In user/vmm.c we have provided the structure of the code to set up the guest and bootloader.
 However, you must implement the memory manipulation code to copy the guest kernel and bootloader into the VM.